mt2017-tartu-shared-task/nmt-system-A/reports/README-new.md

 Do not forget to check our poster: [__POSTER_LINK__]

 ## What we also tried or wanted to try
-*Describe_what_you successfully tried but did not include in the final system for any (technical/other reason) Include concrete __bleu results/manual evaluation results__ if you have them (use one sentence here or leave it empty)*

 We also wanted to try back translation to improve quality and fluency of the translation.
 This was not possible because of schedule reasons.
 Also, we wanted to run model with larger number of wordsegments, but we did not have powerful enough servers (our machines) and it was the huge line to HPC machines.

 ## Final words
 - New translation looks better and more interpretable than the translation with the baseline model.
-- The main difficulties: a huge queue to HPC machines, sometimes human translation was not correct (see example in report 2)
+- The main difficulties: a huge queue to HPC machines, sometimes human translation was not correct (see example in [Report 2](https://github.com/mt2017-tartu-shared-task/nmt-system-A/blob/master/reports/Report2_MaLi.md))
 - We have built our models by using sockeye and OpenNMT-py, we used with BPE and wordsegmentation splitting, we used Moses scripts, so we learned a lot of new things.